marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 See [Summary](#summary) for why I choose those numbers for humidity.

-(It might not make sense to caclulate the wet-bulb temp for that cold temperature, but I'm just checking an algorith so I don't care)
+(It might not make sense to calculate the wet-bulb temp for that cold temperature, but I'm just checking an algorithm so I don't care)

 I then ran each of these pair of values through the OmniCalculator and added a third column with the result.